The Long Voyage

 How Living In A RV Made Me Rich

-What is it that we really need in life?
-Shelter, food and water, clothes, love, safety?
-While those are the biological needs of the human being, the modern world has added a terrifying item to the list: money.
-In fact, money has created a world of wants over needs, a society of consumerism with a…
+What do we truly need in life?
+Shelter, food, water, clothes, love, and safety.
+These are the fundamental biological needs of a human being.
+However, the modern world has added a troubling item to this list: money.
+Money has created a society driven more by desires than necessities, fostering consumerism, a relentless pursuit of wealth…

 Celebrating Life